jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 ---

-Step 3: Question Refinement
+Step 3: Refinement
-  - Produce a numbered list containing all the clarifying questions included in the table.
   - Use the format below to provide recommendations to refine the questions for each category.
   - Do not paraphrase or truncate original text only update text in clarifying questions, recommendations, reasoning.
   - For refinement, format your responce within a code block and following the example below.
-  - Use only `#` for original text, `>` for recommendations, and `>>` for reasoning
+  - Use only `#` for original text, `>` for recommendations, and `>>` for reasoning.
+  - Continue to work through a category until you deduce that sufficient changes were made and revisions were shared.
+  - Ask the user if they would like to continue refining within that category or if they would like to refine within another category.

 **Example:**